drts01/notes/stackedit/az.md

 > Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency, and invention.
 There are no extra points for growing headcount, budget size, or fixed expense.

-* **Situation**: Building TDI MVP with no budget.
+* **Situation**: Building TDI MVP with no budget or dev environment.
 * **Task**: As an engineer of a manage service provider, needed to build reliable infra for clients.
-* **Action**: Added a server, that was a decommissioned from a client, to the VMware cluster.
-Gave it, it's own spinning rust to
+* **Action**: Added a server, that was a decommissioned from a client, to the VMware/vSphere cluster.
+Gave it, it's own spinning rust to avoid using the production SAN.
+And create a VLAN for the VMs on this hypervisor node to provide some level
 * **Result**:

 Converting data entry systems from EOL Windows and MS Office machines to running open source software that was receiving security updates.